 So, I began my search for desks.
-We decided to turn our front living area into two parts; a homeschool area and a living area for the boys.
-It’s not really a toy room since they only have their Legos and Duplos in pull out bins in the living area, but it’s kind of their room now (I’ll show the full room soon!).
+We decided to turn our front living area into two parts; a homeschool area and a living area for the kids.

 I am SO happy with not only creating a homeschool area, but also for investing in desks that are made for young children.
 I literally stand there sometimes and just stare at our little homeschool space.

-- Look for chairs that are ergonomically designed and will support their lower back and their posture.
+2. Look for chairs that are ergonomically designed and will support their lower back and their posture.
 This is another reason why I love these desks, because the chair is ergonomically designed for younger children.

 Awesomely, with homeschool, you can do it anywhere.
 There doesn’t even need to be a designated area.
 I just preferred one for organization’s sake and because I had room for one.

-- Get a rug that doesn’t show stains!
+4. Get a rug that doesn’t show stains!
 I don’t even have to explain that one.

-- Don’t put toys near the homeschool area, way too distracting
+5. Don’t put toys near the homeschool area–way too distracting.

 - Melissa & Doug Magnetic Calendar